Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the field.
+- The Future of Education: Learn additional courses, certificates, or degrees program relevant to the job.

 Negativity

-- Be Positive: Recognize that there are positives to your role when feeling overwhelmed
+- Refocus on Positivity: Embrace that there are positives to your character even when you’re feeling overwhelmed

 Overcommitting Workload